2 February 1835

-- One must note that missionaries were already present in the country and there were involved in this field as well.
-However, the chiefly imparted religious education and their primary motive was Christianizing the ‘heathen’ natives.
+- One must note that missionaries were already present in the country and they were involved in this field as well.
+However, they chiefly imparted religious education and their primary motive was Christianizing the ‘heathen’ natives.

 - It was in the midst of this that Macaulay landed in India in June 1834, as the President of the General Committee of Public Instruction (GCPI).

 - Macaulay was a proud Englishman convinced of his own nation’s greatness and achievements, which he considered the best whether it was in the sciences or the arts.
 Nothing wrong with that, except that he was perhaps too prejudiced to see things from a different perspective.
 His famous minute will reveal his scant regard for anything Indian.